Following are some of the most frequently asked questions (FAQs) regarding the PPAT® assessment.

 - Who gets a copy of my score report?

-Your cumulative score report is automatically sent to the educator preparation program that you selected at registration and to up to four score recipients that you selected at registration
+Your cumulative score report is automatically sent to the EPP that you selected at registration and as many as four score recipients that you selected at registration.
+If you are seeking certification in a state that has established a PPAT passing score with ETS, the state certification agency will automatically receive a copy of your scores.

 - How does my state certification department receive my assessment scores?